 NOTE 1: The C2 authorization payload in the service-level-AA payload can include the pairing information for C2 communication and the UAV flight authorization information (see subclauses 6.4.1.2 and 6.4.2.2).

+The UE supporting UAS services can establish a PDU session for the C2 communication by providing the CAA-level UAV ID and the C2 authorization payload.
+The SMF upon reception of the UE's request for the PDU session establishment, determines that authorization is required based on the DNN and S-NSSAI combination of the PDU session is for aerial services according to user's subscription data and the CAA-level UAV ID included in the request.

 If a UE supporting UAS services uses a common PDU session for both USS communication and C2 communication, the C2 communication can be authorized using UUAA-SM procedure during the PDU session establishment procedure or during the PDU session modification procedure.
 If the pairing of UAV and UAV-C is revoked, the network shall disable C2 communication for the PDU session.
+The SMF upon reception of the UE's request for the PDU session establishment, determines that authorization is required based on the DNN and S-NSSAI combination of the PDU session is for aerial services according to user's subscription data and the CAA-level UAV ID included in the request.

 NOTE 2: The network can disable C2 communication for the PDU session e.g., by removing the QoS flow for C2 communication during PDU session modification procedure as decribed in subclauses 6.3.2.2.